-You might not be able to come to an agreement with some stubborn siblings.
-We’ll talk more about your options later in this article, but we would at least like you to know you have them.
+Family dynamics can mean that you might not be able to get much help from some stubborn siblings.
+We’ll talk more about your options later in this article, but we would at least like you to know you have them if all else fails.

 What Is The Responsibility Of The Family For The Care Of The Elderly?

-You may be wondering if your siblings are legally obligated to take care of your aging parents.
+You may be wondering if your siblings are legally obligated to take care of older adults.
 What about yourself?

 How does the filial responsibility law work?
 In short, if an aging parent finds themselves unable to pay for assisted living, medical bills, shelter, clothing, food, and other expenses, the adult children must step in and cover their costs.